A Holistic Approach to Reactive Mobile Manipulation: Mobile Manipulator Motion Controller

 \subsection{Joint Position Limit Avoidance}

-Joint position limit avoidance is implemented using velocity dampers.
-The velocity damper will restrict joint velocities of the robot to reduce or stop the rate at which it is approaching a joint limit.
+Joint position-limit avoidance is implemented using velocity dampers.
+The velocity damper will restrict joint velocities of the robot to reduce or nullify the rate at which it is approaching a joint limit.
 Note that we do not perform joint position limit avoidance on the virtual base joints.
-The joint position limit avoidance velocity damper is defined as
+The joint position-limit avoidance velocity damper is defined as

-where $\rho$ represents the distance to the nearest joint limit, $\rho_i$ represents the influence distance in which to operate the damper, and $\rho_s$ represents the minimum distance for a joint to its limit.
+where $\rho$ is the distance to the nearest joint limit, $\rho_i$ is the influence distance in which to operate the damper, and $\rho_s$ is the minimum distance for a joint to its limit.